 The Mobius Arch in Alabama Hills in California is amongst one of the photographed places in the state and a favorite for would-be stargazers and astrophotographers.
 The famous arch perfectly frames the tallest mountain in the contiguous U.S. – Mount Whitney and is amongst the most photographed arches in California.

-Mobius Arch Sunset
+Mobius Arch For Sunset Photography

 The Arch is a mere 5-minute walk from an unpaved parking lot, and due to this easy access, it’s often crowded with photographers on the weekends.